Loading...

 History of the Field Guide

-The Field Guide was conceived in early 2016 by Micah Sifry, co-founder of Civic Hall, Stempeck (while Director of Civic Technology at Microsoft), and Erin Simpson, then at Civic Hall Labs.
-This team created the first edition of the Field Guide.
+The Field Guide was conceived in early 2016 by Micah Sifry, co-founder of Civic Hall, Matt Stempeck (then the Director of Civic Technology at Microsoft), and Erin Simpson, then at Civic Hall Labs.
+This team created the first edition of the Field Guide, an open spreadsheet.

 After this initial prototype gained considerable traction and validated the need for the resource, Stempeck developed the project into a full directory in 2018 under the auspices of Civic Hall with support from Knight Foundation, Luminate, and Patrick J. McGovern Foundation.